biocypher/iggytop/README.md

 ## Quick start (Scirpy)

 To use the database in Python, install [Scirpy](https://scirpy.scverse.org/en/v0.24.0/index.html) (>=v0.24.0).
-Then use [this function](https://scirpy.scverse.org/en/v0.24.0/generated/scirpy.datasets.iggytop.html) to load the dataset in anndata format:
+Then use [this function](https://scirpy.scverse.org/en/v0.24.0/generated/scirpy.datasets.iggytop.html) to load the dataset in [anndata](https://anndata.readthedocs.io/en/latest/) (tabular) format:

 ```python
 import scirpy as ir